lbbrhzn/ocpp/docs/Charge_automation.md

 That escape hatch hands you three things the managed path was handling:

 * **The profile id.** A charger replaces an existing profile that has the same id.
-On OCPP 1.6 the integration uses `1000` for ChargePointMaxProfile, `2000+n` for TxDefaultProfile and `3000+n` for TxProfile, where `n` is the connector.
-On 2.0.1 it uses id `1` for the `ChargingStationMaxProfile` the slider writes. **Reusing `1` on 2.0.1 can replace the slider's ceiling with your session profile, which then disappears when the transaction ends.** Maintain your own charger-wide inventory and use a different integer for every connector and purpose.
+On OCPP 1.6 the integration uses `1000` for ChargePointMaxProfile and `2000+n` for TxDefaultProfile, where `n` is the connector.
+On 2.0.1 it uses id `1` for the `ChargingStationMaxProfile` the master writes.
+Session controls reserve ids 4000 through 4999 on both protocols, and the action refuses a custom profile in that range. **Reusing `1` on 2.0.1 can replace the slider's ceiling with your session profile, which then disappears when the transaction ends.** Maintain your own charger-wide inventory and use a different integer for every connector and purpose.
 * **The stack level.** Among overlapping profiles of the same purpose, a higher supported level takes precedence.
 A profile can therefore be accepted but have no effect when another profile is above it.
 Do not assume that level 2 is valid or sufficient.
 On OCPP 1.6, query `ChargeProfileMaxStackLevel`; on 2.0.1, inspect the charger's smart-charging device-model variables.
 Coordinate the chosen level with every other system that writes profiles, and keep it within the maximum the charger reports.
 * **The rate unit and phase count.** See below.